DanielBradford/rubic/README.md

 <img src="documents/screenshots/products_tools.png">

 ### ADD PRODUCT / TOOL
-The add button with the plus icon toggles a data entry form within the window which allows admin to add a prouct or tool to the database.
+The add button with the plus icon toggles a data entry form within the window which allows admin to add a product or tool to the database.
 <img src="documents/screenshots/add_product_tool.png">